-Since Harper's opened its doors 90 years ago, we have aimed to provide our community and our customers with the best of the best.
-A big part of that commitment is a policy of extraordinary customer service provided by Brian, Anna, Rae, Kathleen, Jonathan, and Nathan.
-Free custom alterations by our head tailor Anna and her team are another part of our rich tradition.
+Ever since Harpers opened its doors in 1926, the goal has been to provide our community, Penn State students and alumni, faculty, staff and regional customers with the best of the best.
+A big part of that commitment is our policy of extraordinary customer service provided by our personable and experienced staff.
+Custom alterations by our team of seasoned tailors are another part of our rich tradition.
 We believe in treating our customers like friends.
-That's not typical, but neither is Harper's.
+That's not typical, but neither is Harpers.

-Harper's was founded in a different era, before the rise of chain stores and mass merchandising made every store start to feel the same.
-We stay true to our specialty store tradition by hand-selecting every single item and designer line featured in the store.
+Harpers was founded in a different era, before the rise of chain stores and mass merchandising, which made every store start to look and feel the same.
+We stay true to our specialty store tradition by hand-selecting every single item that we feature in the store.
 Our buying team searches markets worldwide for products that meet our standards of quality, style, and value.
-We aim to offer exclusive products - products that last - and we are continually adding more American-made pieces to our store.
+We strive to offer exclusive fashion — apparel that lasts — and we are continually adding more American-made designer lines to our store collection.